LaMonte Wade Jr Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 12th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 14th in the league.

-- The Padres' 3.79 team ERA ranks fifth across all MLB pitching staffs.
+- The Padres have the seventh-ranked team ERA across all MLB pitching staffs (3.82).

 © 2023 Data Skrive.
 All rights reserved.